osswix/jp-signalextensions/readme.txt

 ## how do i use this?

 This set is an extension to the original japanese signals.
-There currently is two sets, restricted signals can be used for more densely signalled sections, or as path signals before stations to act like restricted speed signals.
+There currently is four sets, restricted signals can be used for more densely signalled sections, or as path signals before stations to act like restricted speed signals.
+Repeater signals repeat the signal of the following sign.
+Distant signals are somewhat related to the following sign and as well increase the value of the next sign over.

 ## Created by
 osswix